msakiththiyan/common-tools/webapps/backend-template/getting-started.md

 ## Test

-+You can write ballerina tests to test the code.
+You can write ballerina tests to test the code.
 You can find more details in the [Ballerina testing documentation](https://ballerina.io/learn/test-ballerina-code/test-a-simple-function/).
 To run the test you need to have an Asgardeo ID token.

 You can get a token from the sample Asgardeo app or using the webapp-template itself.